smnorris/bcfishobs/README.md

 - load above tables to a PostgreSQL database
 - discard any observations not coded as `point_type_code = 'Observation'` (`Summary` records are all duplicates of `Observation` records)
 - references the observation points to their position on the FWA stream network (as outlined below)
-- create two ouputs (see below for descriptions)
+- creates output table `bcfishobs.observations`, as documented below

 ### Matching logic, observations